Adobe-CEP/Samples/PProPanel/ReadMe.md

 </ExtensionList>
 ```

-When the panel is active, you can debug the panel in your web browser by
+When the panel is active, you can debug the panel in Chrome by
 browsing to `localhost:7777`, and selecting your panel:

 ![Localhost screenshot](payloads/localhost.png)

+Note: You can also use Microsoft Visual Studio Code to debug your panel's JavaScript.

 Optional diagnostics: Turn on CEP logging.
 Find CEP logs (distinct from Premiere
 Pro's logs) here.
 Note that Mac Library path is the system's library, not the